 Ruth Westoby is a doctoral researcher in yoga and an Ashtanga practitioner.

 Ruth is fascinated by yoga both in academia and practice.
-Alongside her practice and research Ruth runs workshops and teaches on some of the principle teacher training programmes in the UK, and helps coordinate the SOAS Centre of Yoga Studies.
-Please contact Ruth with any queries ruthwestoby[at]gmail.com.
+Alongside practice and doctoral research Ruth runs workshops and teaches on some of the principle teacher training programmes in the UK.
+Please contact Ruth with any queries or opportunities to collaborate on the provision of yoga studies at ruthwestoby[at]gmail.com.

 Ruth’s current teaching projects include facilitating Yogacampus’s online course A History of Yoga: The Latest Research.
 She works on teacher trainings with Bridget Woods-Kramer, Naomi Reynolds at Yoga on the Lane and Gingi Lee at The Shala, Heather Elton in London and Nepal (https://www.eltonyoga.com/nepal-yoga-teacher-training/), and triyoga’s advanced teacher training.
 As well as helping coordinate the SOAS Centre of Yoga Studies (https://www.soas.ac.uk/yoga-studies/) she is working on SOAS’s Yoga Summer School.